intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 currently and mutually exclusive with each other.
 More bits can be added in the future.

-With KVM_BUS_LOCK_DETECTION_OFF set, bus locks in guest will not cause vm exits so that no additional actions are needed.
+With KVM_BUS_LOCK_DETECTION_OFF set, bus locks in guest will not cause VM exits so that no additional actions are needed.
 This is the default mode.

-With KVM_BUS_LOCK_DETECTION_EXIT set, vm exits happen when bus lock detected in VM.
+With KVM_BUS_LOCK_DETECTION_EXIT set, VM exits happen when a bus lock is detected in VM.
 KVM just exits to userspace when handling them.
 Userspace can enforce its own throttling or other policy based mitigations.

-This capability is aimed to address the thread that VM can exploit bus locks to degree the performance of the whole system.
-Once the userspace enable this capability and select the KVM_BUS_LOCK_DETECTION_EXIT mode, KVM will set the KVM_RUN_BUS_LOCK flag in vcpu-run->flags field and exit to userspace.
-Concerning the bus lock vm exit can be preempted by a higher priority VM exit, the exit notifications to userspace can be KVM_EXIT_BUS_LOCK or other reasons.
+This capability is aimed to address the fact that a VM can exploit bus locks to impact the performance of the whole system.
+Once userspace enables this capability and selects the KVM_BUS_LOCK_DETECTION_EXIT mode, KVM will set the KVM_RUN_BUS_LOCK flag in the vcpu->run->flags field and exit to userspace.
+Concerning the bus lock, a VM exit can be preempted by a higher priority VM exit, so the exit notification to userspace can be KVM_EXIT_BUS_LOCK or another reason.
 KVM_RUN_BUS_LOCK flag is used to distinguish between them.

 7.23 KVM_CAP_PPC_DAWR1
 ----------------------